 Medicaid Fraud Penalties and Crimes

-On the criminal front, each state has a criminal statute specifically criminalizing the knowing or purposeful submission of false or fraudulent claims to Medicaid, sometimes called “Provider Fraud” or “Medicaid Fraud.”
-Just like any prosecution, MFCUs can also charge any state crime as may be appropriate under the circumstances, such as theft or computer crime.
+On the criminal front, each state has a criminal statute specifically criminaliszing the knowing or purposeful submissino of false or fraudulent claims to medicaid, sometimes called “Provider Fraud” or “Medicaid Fraud.”
+Just like any prosecution, MFCU’s can also charge any state crime as may be appropriate under the circumstances, such as theft or computer crime.
 Medicaid provider fraud prosecuted at the state level can be a felony or misdemeanor, depending on the state law.
 In some states, it is a felony regardless of the amount involved.

-It is important to note that Medicaid fraud cases can be investigated and prosecuted by federal agencies as well; and many times, such cases involve additional aspects such as Medicare fraud, private insurance fraud, or drug diversion.
-It is not unusual to see multi-agency collaboration among MFCUs, HHS-OIG, FBI, DEA, and U.S. Attorneys’ Offices.
-(Please see the Chapman Law Group FAQ page for additional information on federal health care fraud prosecutions.)
+It is important to note that medicaid fraud cases can be investigated and prosecuted by federal agencies as well; and many times, such cases involve additional aspects such as medicare fraud, private insurance fraud, or drug diversion. it is not unusual to see multi-agency collaboration among MFCU’s, HHS-OIG, FBI, DEA, and U.S. Attorneys’ Offices.
+(Please see the Chapman Law Group’s Practice Areas page for additional information on federal health care fraud prosecutions.)

 On the civil front, most states have enacted some version of a False Claims Act, similar or identical to the federal corollary.
 False Claims lawsuits allow the government to recover treble damages, plus civil monetary penalties.
 The main difference between a criminal case and the civil case is that criminal cases must demonstrate proof of intent to defraud beyond a reasonable doubt.
 Civilcases require less proof of intent and can be won by demonstrating by a proponderance of the evidence that a prvider was merely reckless in the aubmission of false claims to medicaid.